WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/commas.md

 ## Commas separating two or more adjectives in series

 Use a comma to separate two or more adjectives that precede a noun that is being described.
+Only insert a comma if the meaning of the adjectives doesn't change by separating the adjectives with *and* or reversing the order of them.

+**Examples**

+[tip] Recommended: Gutenberg is a new, intuitive block-editor. [/tip]

+[warning] Not Recommended: This is an enhanced, mobile UI. [/warning]
+[tip] Recommended: This is an enhanced mobile UI.  [/tip]

 ## Additional resources